nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * Items with <code>t/</code> before them represent the time of the task
    * Items with <code>p/</code> before them represent the priority level of the task
      * The priority level can be `LOW`, `MEDIUM` or `HIGH` (**Note**: needs to be uppercase)
-   * Date is represented in YYYY-MM-DD format, and year should be 2021 or 2022
+   * Date is represented in YYYY-MM-DD format, and year should be 2021
    * Time is represented in HH:MM format
    * Tag must be alphanumeric and contain at most 15 characters
 </div>